Cheapest car insurance for new drivers

 - Build a safe driving record.
-Drive responsibly and avoid making any claims, and you will start to earn a no claims discount after a few years.
+Drive responsibly and avoid making any claims, and you will start to earn a no claim discount after a few years.

 - Park in a secure location and up your car’s security.
 Leaving your car in a garage overnight, if possible, can make insurance much cheaper, as can installing antitheft or other security features in the car.